DrewHall1/codeLouClassProject/README.md

 ## Built With

 * Bootstrap - The web framework used along with personal stylings in CSS and JavaScript.
+The landing page can be found by clicking the "index.html" file.

 ## Authors